howtographql/howtographql/content/backend/graphql-scala/7-relations.md

 ---
 title: Relations
-pageTitle: "You have defined three separated models in the app, now we will connect them with relations"
+pageTitle: "You have defined three separate models in the app, now we will connect them with relations"
 description: "In this chapter you will learn how to connect models with relations.
 You will also learn how to prepare fetchers to use either relations or ids to get entities."
 ---

-Relations define how entities are connected one to each other.
-Probably you met those when you've been working with databases.
-In graphql (and sangria) relations are strictly connected with deferred resolvers and have similar role.
-When you want to find related entities, query could be optimized and fetched at once.
+Relations define how entities are connected with one another.
+You probably encountered those while working with databases.
+In graphql (and sangria) relations are strictly connected with deferred resolvers and have a similar role.
+When you want to find related entities, the query can be optimized and the data fetched at once.

 In other words: Relations expand Fetchers, allows for finding entities not only by their id field, by also by ids quite often stored in fields of another entity.